F A Q s

 It's for sale on the vanity board game publishing site Gamecrafter, where it drifts in and out of stock based on the availability of the game's components.
 I've actually been meaning for a while to make a second edition – as well as publish a sequel game set in King William's War – but my work keeps me incredibly busy, and to be honest, my board game hobby is pretty low on my list of priorities.

-I sort of just taught myself by listening to Ben Crystal lectures and reading a ton of Early Modern English texts.
+I've always had a felicity for accents and mostly learn by imitation.
+The Confederate accent I did in Checkmate Lincolnites and other Civil War videos is basically Bill Compton, Stephen Lang's Stonewall Jackson, and Scarlet O'Hara all chopped up and put into a blender.
+For Original Pronunciation, the accent of the Witchfinder General and The Sudbury Devil, I sort of just taught myself by listening to Ben Crystal lectures and reading a ton of Early Modern English texts.
 Since OP is mostly used in Shakespearean theater, there are lots of resources out there for actors to learn the accent, and any dialect coach worth their salt will probably be at least passingly familiar with it.
+The late 18th century New England accent I use in my Revolutionary War content I learned from a dialect coach who specializes in the period – it's mostly based on Noah Webster's grammar books and pronunciation guides.

 What is your religion?